Portland mayor praises police after 'largely peaceful' day of far-right, far-left demonstrations

 "We do not want him here in my city.
 Period," Wheeler said.

-Wheeler's message was similar to his warning to protestors on both sides prior to the demonstrations.
+Wheeler's message was similar to his warning to protesters on both sides prior to the demonstrations.

 "We don't want your hatred, we don't want your violence, but if you come here, we're going to be prepared," he said in an interview on Fox News' "Outnumbered Overtime" on Friday.